-THOMAS S. REED was born in Pennsylvania in JUly of 1857, the only child born to Martha and John H. Reed.
+THOMAS STEWART REED was born in Pennsylvania in July of 1857, the only child born to Martha and John H. Reed.
 His father was a brushmaker.
-The reeds were living at 1136 Charles Street in Philadelphia when the Census was taken in 1880.
+The Reeds were living at 1136 Charles Street in Philadelphia when the Census was taken in 1880.
 Thomas reed was also working as a brushmaker at this time.

 Thomas Reed married Jennie Lovett in the 1880s.
 Three children came of this marriage, Esther, born in Pennsylvania in September of 1883; Martha, born in August of 1890; and Thomas L., born in November of 1893.

 Thomas Reed and family first appear in Camden City Directories in 1887, living at 531 Cedar Street and working as a brushmaker.
 The 1890 and 1891 Directories list him at 525 Cedar Street.
 Thomas Reed became involved in local politics and secured a position as a special officer in the 1890.
 The 1892 edition has him as a police officer at 610 North 6th Street, and the 1893 edition shows him at 626 North 5th Street, working in the same capacity.

 By the time the 1895 City Directory was compiled, the Reeds had moved to 518 Cedar Street.
 On May 3, 1895 Thomas Reed's wife Jennie died at the age of 35, leaving him to raise their three young children.
 From 1895 through the summer of 1899 he was back in private industry, working as a brushmaker and for a time as a machinist in Gloucester City.
 From 1895 through 1897 he is listed in directories at 518 Cedar Street.
 During these years he also worked in the revenue service and for the Camden, Gloucester and Woodbury Railroad.
 In September of 1899 Thomas S. Reed was appointed to the Camden police department.
 On January 6, 1914 he was promoted to Sergeant.